Help, my child won’t eat anything but junk food! Learn how to get kids to eat healthy with 8 little known tips and tricks while keeping your sanity…

 It’s soooo hard not to lecture our kids about what healthy foods are and why we should eat them, but this creates an atmosphere of pressure kids just turn against.
 It also does the opposite and creates a negative association with food.
 The same goes for guilting them into eating, like when we say, “This food is so good for you, don’t you want to be big and strong?”
 Read more about how NOT pressuring your child to eat can be a total game changer.

 Have no expectation of your child actually eating the food, that will save you a lot of disappointment, but get them involved in rinsing the vegetables or chopping up some foods if they are old enough, click here for kitchen skill by age.
 If they refuse to help, let them know earlier in the day this is something you’ll be doing together and give frequent reminders throughout the day.
 Make it fun, put on some music.
 Any interaction with healthy foods is a wonderful opportunity for them and will help in ways you might not see immediately, but will have long term gains.

 7. Cut off Endless Snacking

-This is one of my top tips to improve and child’s eating, get the rest on a free printable here.
+This is one of my top tips to improve a child’s eating, get the rest on a free printable here.

 8. Plant a Garden